PowerShell: How to Get File Size?

 Wrapping up

 So now that we know how easy it is to get file sizes using PowerShell!
+In summary, PowerShell provides flexible options to get file and folder sizes either in raw bytes or clean human-readable formats.
 To get the file size in PowerShell, you use the Get-Item cmdlet to retrieve the file object and then access the Length property of that object.
 You can also use the Get-ChildItem cmdlet to get a collection of files and use the ForEach-Object cmdlet to iterate through the collection and retrieve the size of each file.
 The file size is returned in bytes, but you can convert it to a more human-readable format, such as kilobytes or megabytes, by dividing the size by 1 KB or 1 MB, respectively.
 This allows you to quickly retrieve the size of one or multiple files using PowerShell.

 Salaudeen Rajack